 Making Parents Allies is designed to assist parents, educators, and students in bully prevention.
-It gives a concrete plan to involve parents in bully prevention that includes current research, a detailed involvement process, and practical activities and strategies.
+It gives a concrete plan to involve parents in bully prevention, academic development, and emotional wellness that includes current research, a detailed involvement process, and practical activities and strategies.
 Thus, the participants have a step-by-step blueprint that can be implemented across grade levels and social/economic lines.
-MPA can be a one-day overview training that introduces ideas or a comprehensive program that incorporates all stakeholders in bully prevention that is custom designed based on the needs of the participants.
+MPA can be a one-day overview training that introduces ideas or a comprehensive program that incorporates all stakeholders that is custom designed based on the needs of the participants.

 Parent Avoid the Wedgie is designed to assist parents in recognizing the signs and components of bullying.
 It also clearly defines the victim, bystander, and bully as well as research based strategies to prevent and, or intervene.
 PAV can be a one-day overview training that introduces ideas or a comprehensive program that incorporates all stakeholders in bully prevention for parent organization, associations, schools, communities, and churches.